Missouri vs. Boston College NCAA Football Odds, Plays and Insights | September 25, 2021

 - Boston College is 0-1 against the spread and 2-0 overall when the team puts up more than 29 points.

-- In games that Boston College totals over 455.7 yards, the team is 0-1 against the spread and 2-0 overall.
+- Boston College is 0-1 against the spread and 2-0 overall when the team amasses more than 455.7 yards.

 - This season the Eagles have three turnovers, two fewer than the Tigers have takeaways (5).